mongodb/docs/source/includes/quick-start/query-output.rst

-When you run ``main.go``, it should output the details of the movie from the sample dataset which will look something like this:
+When you run ``main.go``, it should output the details of the movie from the sample dataset which looks something like the following:

 .. code-block:: json